jphuttun/eris/README.md

 + Git repository: development
 + Push to local git: git commit
 + Push to github: git push origin development
-+ Push to heroku: git XXX
++ Push to heroku: git push staging development:master
 + What: Production test, should be as product like as possible.
 If tests are ok, code is merged to production

 ## Playground

 + Web site: erisplayground.heroku.com
 + Git repository: playground
++ Push to local git: git commit
++ Push to github: <no github repository, publish your playground_branch if needed>
++ Push to heroku: git push playground playground_<yourbranch>:master
 + What: You can do here whatever you want
 + Instructions:
 	+ Create new branch from source: